manojprabhakar90/Supervisedlearning/README.md

-Updated the Solution from a normal app.py to a docker solution.

-The docker build was done using docker build command with poetry install and python 3.10 version.
+This is part of MS Data Science Course at University of Colorado Boulder.

+This is part of the supervised learning final project (as part of the Machine Learning Supervised Learning course).
+The package consists of data folder which contains the dataset, jupyter notebooks folder which has the EDA as part of the assignment.
+Then a DockerFile which provides the list of steps to be carried out for the application to run.

+The model is a RandomForest Model which has been trained with a small dataset.

+To build the model, you can run python model.py to generate the RandomForestModel.pkl file.

+The package management is done through poetry.

+As part of this, I have build the repo as a Docker Image.

-To run the application, you can use docker run -p 8501:8501 streamlittest:latest
+To run the application, you can type docker run -p 8501:8501 streamlittest:latest